EO-DataHub/eodhp-guide/Auth.md

 ## Hub Users

+These authentication methods are applicable either when:

+- A user is interacting with the EO DataHub directly
+- A user's own code is interacting with the EO DataHub on the user's behalf

 ### Session Authentication

 When visiting the EO DataHub in a web browser session authentication will be used.
 The session can be started by using the "Sign In" link in the web presence.
 This will start a cookie based session that will be shared between all visits to \*.eodatahub.org.uk.
 The session will be terminated after 30 minutes of inactivity.